PBWim/TrackMyBudget/README.md

 ## AWS CloudWatch Logging and Monitoring

 * When your application (whether it's running locally, on EC2, or any other environment) needs to interact with AWS services, such as CloudWatch, it requires authentication and authorization to ensure that only authorized applications or users can access those services.
-* Your application needs to authenticate itself to AWS so AWS knows who is trying to access its services.
-This is typically done using Access Key ID and Secret Access Key (for IAM Users) or using IAM Roles (when running on EC2, Lambda, etc.).
+* Your application needs to authenticate itself to AWS, so AWS knows who is trying to access its services.
+This is typically done using **Access Key ID** and **Secret Access Key** (for IAM Users) or using IAM Roles (when running on EC2, Lambda, etc.).
 * Even after authenticating the user or application, AWS needs to verify that the authenticated entity has the right permissions to perform actions such as writing logs to CloudWatch.
      - The IAM User or IAM Role needs to have the CloudWatch permissions (like logs:CreateLogStream, logs:PutLogEvents, etc.) to create log streams and send log data to CloudWatch.
      - Since your application is deployed on an EC2 instance, it's recommended to use an IAM Role attached to your EC2 instance instead of using an IAM User with Access Keys.
      - The IAM Role will automatically provide temporary credentials to your EC2 instance for logging to CloudWatch without needing to manually configure access keys.
 So if we are using IAM Role, then no need to update anything in the Workflows script as well.
+          - Note :: This is only for the EC2.
+Because from the EC2 Instance Security configs, we can add an IAM Role to the EC2.
+So we can create an IAM Role with CloudWatchFullAccess and assign it to the EC2.
+So when your app is running in EC2, you don't want to give any other additional config.
+          - But for your local app and for Docker, you need to use an IAM User with  **Access Key ID**, **Secret Access Key** and **Region** to connect to AWS Service from your local machine.
+So in local ```aws config``` needs to be done.

 * Serilog Configuration:
      - In the Program.cs file, we configured Serilog to handle structured logging.